christear/christear.github.io/index.md

 ---
 ---

-Our laboratory focuses on AI for Science (AI4Science), with a particular emphasis on omics-oriented research.
-We aim to integrate advanced artificial intelligence techniques with high-throughput omics data to enable data-driven discovery in life sciences and biomedicine.

-By leveraging large-scale biological datasets, we seek to uncover the underlying principles of complex biological systems and contribute to precision medicine and mechanistic understanding.
+Our laboratory focuses on AI for systems biology, leveraging deep learning–based methods to model complex biological processes such as gene regulation and antigen presentation.
+Our goal is to facilitate the discovery of novel biological phenomena, identify putative drug targets, develop innovative therapeutic strategies, and improve disease diagnostics.

 {% include section.html %}

 {% capture text %}

-We are passionate about development, differentiation and gene regulation.
-We combine dry and wet lab, spanning from cellular models to embryology, genomics and lots of flow cytometry.
+Our research spans, but is not limited to, several major directions, including single-cell modeling, multi-omics integration, and foundation models for biological processes that involve interactions among multiple macromolecules.
+In addition, our group actively contributes to major university flagship projects, including the Human Phenotype Project (HPP) and the Emirates Genome Project (EGP).

 <!---
 [Learn more about our research &nbsp;→](research)